Timeframe

 NewWorks@TheCenterPresents.org.

-Now in its second season, New Works: An Arts Commission Project is an initiative by the Center for the Performing Arts to promote and sustain central Indiana’s working artists and arts communities in an inclusive way by supporting the creation of new works across all performing arts disciplines.
-Commissions will be awarded for three selected projects to be developed and presented onstage at the Center's Palladium concert hall for an on-site and online audience.
+New Works: An Arts Commission Project is an initiative by the Center for the Performing Arts to promote and sustain central Indiana’s working artists and arts communities in an inclusive way by supporting the creation of new works across all performing arts disciplines.
+Commissions will be awarded for three selected projects to be developed and presented onstage at the Center's Tarkington theater for an on-site and online audience.

 In celebrating artists’ voices here in central Indiana, we promote more diverse, connected and thriving communities.
 The core theme of the new works must align with one or more of the Center’s Core Values: Integrity, Excellence, Innovation, Collaboration and Inclusion.
 See further details and application instructions below.